Authored by the expert who managed and guided the team behind the France Property Pack

 What is the average housing price in Nouvelle-Aquitaine in 2026?

-We are writing this as of the first half of 2026 using the latest data collected from authoritative sources including INSEE, notarial records, and official transaction databases, all of which we manually double-checked.
+We are writing this as of 2026, using the latest June 2026 data collected from official and private sources that we manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Nouvelle-Aquitaine.